Total Pageviews

 "THE SWEET TOOTH"

-My earliest memory of delicious sweets is of a very dry, light yellow milk-khoya (mawa) mithai laced with kesar (saffron) strands and with granules of misri
+My earliest memory of delicious sweets is of a very dry, light yellow milk-khoya (mawa) mithai laced with real kesar (saffron) strands and with granules of misri

-same period of childhood I discovered those yummy. soft moist sweets from,then famous, Chaudhary Sweet House of Lucknow My favourite was the tricolour barfi - a block of Green pishta- khoya, yellow saffron-khoya, and white
+During the same period of childhood I discovered those yummy. soft moist sweets from, then newly opened, Chaudhary Sweet House of Lucknow My favourite was the tricolour barfi - a block of Green pishta- khoya, yellow saffron-khoya, and white almond khoya all in one.
+It was, in a way, the celebration of Independant India!
+It had great aroma and taste !

-And then there was that sumptuous pure khoya mithai with a heavenly
+Up north, there was that sumptuous pure khoya mithai with a heavenly

 flavour and taste - the Shingoree of Almora in the Himalayas.
 Wrapped into a conical shape, in a maloo-ka-patta (fresh tender leaf of Himalayan oak), it beat all other sweets when you were real hungry and wanted genuine health-food with substance.